Introducing, Leena Mistry of Bespoke Wedding Stationery Business, ‘Ratanji Rani’

 Leena Mistry of bespoke wedding stationery business, Ratanji Rani, is a woman of many talents.
 An accountant by profession, Leena always had a creative side to her.
-She has been hand crafting rakhi’s (threads) for Raksha Bandhan (Hindu festival celebrating the bond between brothers and sisters) as well as creating custom invitations and wedding stationery for many years.
+She has been hand crafting rakhi (wrist band) for Raksha Bandhan (Hindu festival celebrating the bond between brothers and sisters) as well as creating custom invitations and wedding stationery for many years.
 She is now based in the beautiful beachside suburbs of Sydney, Australia and continuing her passion for creating gorgeous stationery.

-We caught up with the face behind, Ratanji Rani to discuss all things wedding stationery.
+We caught up with the face behind, Ratanji Rani, Leena Mistry, to discuss all things wedding stationery.

 Welcome to The Maharani Diaries, Leena.
 Tell us about yourself and your amazing talents?